rawhasan/wordpress-lemp-server/LEMP-SERVER-SETUP.md

 Next, add the new user to the `sudo` group:

 ```
-usermod -a -G sudo abe
+usermod -a -G sudo USERNAME
 ```

 Now ensure your new account is working by logging out of your current SSH session and initiating a new one: